MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 Only one installation of the Evergreen WebView2 Runtime is needed for all Evergreen apps on the device.
 There are a number of tools available on the [WebView2 Runtime download page][Webview2Installer] to help developers deploy the Evergreen Runtime, such as:

-* WebView2 Runtime Bootstrapper (to be released shortly) - a tiny (approximately 2 MB) installer that downloads the Evergreen Runtime that matches the device architecture from Microsoft servers and installs it locally.
+* WebView2 Runtime Bootstrapper (to be released soon) is a tiny (approximately 2 MB) installer.
+This installer downloads and installs the Evergreen Runtime from Microsoft servers that matches the user's device architecture.
 * Link to download the Bootstrapper (to be released shortly) - a link for developers to programmatically download the bootstrapper.
 * WebView2 Runtime Standalone Installer - a full installer that can install the Evergreen WebView2 Runtime in offline environments.